Cyfrin/2024-05-Sablier/README.md

 There are two repositories:

-1. **v2-core**
+### **v2-core**

+Core contracts facilitate the creation of three types of streams:

+1. **Lockup Linear**: This stream linearly unlocks assets over time.

+2. **Lockup Tranched**: Assets in this stream are unlocked in scheduled tranches such as monthly.
+This stream will be launching in v2.2.

+3. **Lockup Dynamic**: Our most versatile stream, allowing users to create various unlocking curves including exponential, unlock cliff, and timelock.

+For additional details on how these streams work, please refer to our [documentation](https://docs.sablier.com/concepts/protocol/streaming).
+Note that the documentation is for v2.1, while the contracts in this contest apply to v2.2.

-2. **v2-periphery**
+### **v2-periphery**

-Periphery contracts interact with core contracts.
-It allows creation of multiple streams in a single transaction.
-It also facilitates vesting airdrop distribution.
+Periphery contracts interact with core contracts and consist of two primary contracts:

+1. **Batch contract** enabled the creation of multiple streams within a single transaction.
+2. **Merkle Lockup contracts** support the distribution of vesting airdrops.
+A Merkle lockup contract is created using a factory contract and contains a Merkle tree root with details on airdrop recipients and amounts.
+Once deployed, recipients can claim their airdrops via the Merkle lockup contract.
+These are then distributed as Sablier streams, called as [Airstreams](https://docs.sablier.com/concepts/protocol/airstreams).
+Moreover, there is a grace period during which the airdrop creator can clawback unclaimed funds.

 ### Useful links: